HimanshuRajput013/Pizza_Sales_SQL_Project/README.md

 order_id: Links to the ID from the orders table, connecting the order detail to a specific order.
 pizza_id: References the ID from the pizzas table, indicating which pizza was ordered.
 quantity: The number of pizzas ordered of the specified type.

 **2. pizzas**
 pizza_id: A unique identifier for each type of pizza available.
 pizza_type_id: Connects to the pizza_types table, specifying the type of pizza.
 size: The size of the pizza (e.g., small, medium, large).
 price: The cost of the pizza.

 **3. orders**
 order_id: A unique identifier for each order placed.
 date: The date on which the order was placed.
 time: The time at which the order was placed.

 **4. pizza_types**
 pizza_type_id: A unique identifier for each type of pizza.
 name: The name of the pizza type (e.g., Margherita, Pepperoni).
 category: Categorizes the pizza (e.g., Vegetarian, Non-Vegetarian).
 ingredients: Lists the ingredients used in the pizza.

 **Relevance to a Pizza Store Manager**

 A pizza store manager can leverage this SQL project to extract valuable insights and conduct detailed data analysis, aiding in informed decision-making and efficient management of the store's operations.
 Here's how this database can benefit a store manager:

 **Sales Analysis**: By querying the order_details and pizzas tables, managers can identify best-selling pizzas, assess revenue from different pizza sizes, and evaluate pricing strategies.

-Inventory Management: Analyzing the pizza_types and their ingredients helps manage inventory more effectively, ensuring ingredients are stocked according to demand and minimizing waste.
+**Inventory Management**: Analyzing the pizza_types and their ingredients helps manage inventory more effectively, ensuring ingredients are stocked according to demand and minimizing waste.

 **Customer Preferences**: Data from the orders and pizzas tables allows managers to track customer preferences over time, enabling adjustments to the menu to cater to popular choices and experimentation with new or seasonal offerings.

 **Operational Efficiency**: The date and time data from the orders table help managers assess peak hours, allowing for appropriate staffing and improved operational efficiency.

 **Marketing Insights**: Data analysis supports targeted marketing campaigns, such as promotions on popular pizza types or on days with typically lower sales.

 **Conclusion:-**
 This SQL project functions not only as a robust data management system but also as a strategic tool for business intelligence.
 By maintaining comprehensive data on every aspect of the store's operations, the database empowers store managers to make precise adjustments that enhance both customer experience and profitability.
 When shared on a blog, this project can offer practical insights into how structured SQL queries can be used to harness data for real-world business applications, making it an excellent resource for aspiring data analysts and business owners alike.